-The control grades are randomly selected from a control pool of schools in Texas that reported the economically disadvantaged subgroup.
+The control grades are randomly selected from a control pool of schools in Texas.
 Though they are randomly selected, they are also matched to be similar to the Treatment grades' math attributes and demographics during the baseline 2013/14 year.
 The matched attributes include:

-- $\bullet\,$ scale score - student percentages at each math proficiency level - number of economically disadvantaged students - percentage of economically disadvantaged students.
+- scale score - student percentages at each math proficiency level - percentage of students receiving free or reduced lunch (using the demographic data from MDR).